tarngerine/web3-to-butt/README.md

 Chrome extension that replaces occurrences of 'web3' with 'my butt' or a reasonable-sounding variant.

-While I get on working this approved for the Chrome store, the easiest way to use this is to clone this repo, and load it as an unpacked extension in developer mode in Chrome.

 This is forked from the infamous [cloud-to-butt](https://github.com/panicsteve/cloud-to-butt) by @panicsteve.

 ## Installation

-In Chrome, choose Window > Extensions.
-Drag `web3-to-butt.crx` into the page that appears.
+While I get on working this approved for the Chrome store, the easiest way to use this is to clone this repo, and load it as an unpacked extension in developer mode in Chrome.

 ## Safari Version